July 20, 2018

 At the end of the fellowship, students present their findings to their peers and faculty members, showcasing what they learned during the ten week experience.
 While the fellowship ends in late July, the student’s research doesn’t have to.
 Many SURF students continue to work with their research mentor on their projects.

-“As someone who knew they wanted to work in a lab doing research, but didn’t know where to start, SURF was a great opportunity,” Adam Ard said.
+“As someone who knew they wanted to work in a lab doing research, but didn’t know where to start, SURF was a great opportunity,” Adam Ard, fourth-year chemistry major and 2018 SURF student, said.
 “I’ve been lucky enough to get involved in cancer research and work with an awesome mentor, all while growing my portfolio for graduate school.”